scrapinghub/Formasaurus/docs/usage.rst

     'user[password]': 'password'},
     'form': 'registration'})]

-Formasaurus only considers fields that are user-visible and have non-empty ``name`` attribute.
-Other fields usually should be either submitted as-is (hidden fields) or not sent to the server at all (fields without a ``name`` attribute).
+Formasaurus only considers fields that are user-visible and have a non-empty ``name`` attribute.
+Usually, other fields should be either submitted as is (hidden fields) or not sent to the server at all (fields without a ``name`` attribute).